Sondani

-Sondani, also Sondhni, is a small village at a distance of about 4 km from Mandsaur situated on Mahu-Nimach Highway towards Mahu in Madhya Pradesh, India.
+Sondani, also Sondhni, is a small village at a distance of about 4 km from Mandsaur situated on Mhow-Neemuch Highway towards Neemuch in Madhya Pradesh, India.

 Victory monuments (525 CE)

 The spot is famous for a series of monuments with inscriptions, established by Yasodharman (ruled 515 – 545 CE), who praised himself for having defeated the Alchon Hun king Mihirakula.